privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorOutOfGasAccountAccess.md

 constant_gas = 0
 ```

 The calculation of the dynamic gas costs of `BALANCE`, `EXTCODESIZE`, and `EXTCODEHASH` is the same.
-It depends on cold and warm access.
+It depends on cold or warm access.

 ```
 if is_warm: